Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Experiments

-In Fig.~\ref{fig:sen}, we vary the value of $\alpha$ of Eq.~\eqref{eq:meta}, utilizing solely the T1 input for testing and applying the L1 loss for $\ell_{ckd}(.)$ in Eq.~\eqref{eq:kd}.
+\textbf{Sensitivity Analysis of $\alpha$ and Different Loss Functions for $\ell_{kd}(.)$.} In Fig.~\ref{fig:sen}, we vary the value of $\alpha$ of Eq.~\eqref{eq:meta}, utilizing solely the T1 input for testing and applying the L1 loss for $\ell_{kd}(.)$ in Eq.~\eqref{eq:kd}.
 Notably, a dramatic drop in model performance is observed when $\alpha$ equals 0.
 However, positive values of $\alpha$ lead to performance improvements, with the optimal result achieved at $\alpha = 0.1$.
-To investigate the impact of a different p-norm for the CKD loss $\ell_{ckd}(.)$ in Eq.~\eqref{eq:kd}, we evaluate the Dice score using the L2 distance as the metric (i.e., MSE loss), while keeping $\alpha$ fixed at 0.1.
+To investigate the impact of a different p-norm for the modality-weighted knowledge distillation loss $\ell_{kd}(.)$ in Eq.~\eqref{eq:kd}, we evaluate the Dice score using the L2 distance as the metric (i.e., MSE loss), while keeping $\alpha$ fixed at 0.1.
 A comparison between the L1 and MSE losses reveals a slight reduction in Dice score with the MSE loss over three types of tumors, showing that the L1 loss is a better option.